 - File: /home/minecraft/multicraft/servers/server1/eula.txt

 1 2 3

 #By changing the setting below to TRUE you are indicating your agreement to our EULA (https://account.mojang.com/documents/minecraft_eula). #Wed Feb 04 22:24:38 UTC 2015 eula=true

 You can now successfully start and manage your Minecraft server through Multicraft!
-For instructions on connecting to your Minecraft server, click here.
+For instructions, see [connecting to Minecraft server] (/docs/game-servers/how-to-set-up-minecraft-server-on-ubuntu-or-debian/#connect-to-your-minecraft-server).